criticalfault/nullsheen_main_site/content/posts/ghostbusters-rpg-with-shadowrun.md

 This attribute dictates how strong your character is.
 Without brawn a character will have trouble moving heavy objects or carrying heavy things.
 With more brawn, a character can deal more damage in melee combat and generally look more muscular.

 #### Cool
 Cool pertains to the character’s personality.
 Cool helps you put the moves on the ladies or men.
 It also helps you keep your cool when something freaky happens.
-While the number you put in this attribute is your cool scores, you also have cool points.
+While the number you put in this attribute is your cool score, you also have cool points.
 To find your cool points, multiply your cool score by five.
 While you may be wondering what cool points do, this will be discussed later.

 #### Moves
 The moves attribute defines the level of agility, speed, and dexterity your character possesses.
 Remember, bulk tends to slow people down as well as make them clumsier.

 #### Will
-Willpower is the character’s mental strength.
+Will is the character’s mental strength.
 This is vital to mystics and psionically active people as it helps to reduce stun damage from using powerful mystic abilities.
 Will also determines the amount of stun damage you can take before you pass out.
 The amount of stun points a character can take is found by multiplying the character’s will by five.

 ### Power and Pools

 Power – Power defines your characters ability to tap into the powers from beyond.
 Your characters power points equal his or her power score.
 Attribute points can not be added to this attribute.

 Action Pool – Action Pool is a pool of dice created by combining Moves, Brawn, and Body.
 Then, divide the result by two.
 This can be used towards any combat action.
-It refreshes once a turn.
+It refreshes at the start of each turn.

 Power Pool – Power Pool is a pool of dice created by combining Power and Will, divided by three.
 This can be used towards any mystic or psychic power test as well as defensively.
-This pool refreshes after every scene.
+This pool refreshes at the beginning of every scene.
+New scenes are determined by the GM.

 ### Skills
-Skills are vital to the success of your Ghost buster’s career.
-Skills are divided into two different types, knowledge and active.
-Active skills are skill your character can use actively, in other words they are skills that character use and perform.
-Knowledge skills on the other hand are skills that your character has in his knowledge.
+Skills are vital to the success of your Ghostbuster’s career.
+Skills are divided into two different types: knowledge and active.
+Active skills are skills your character can use actively, in other words they are skills that character use and perform.
+Knowledge skills on the other hand are skills that your character knows.
 Just because your character knows a lot about cars, doesn’t mean he can install a new engine, unless someone trained him on how to use the tools to do so, and how to prop it up, etc. That’s where active skills come in.
 Knowledge skills mostly help you with active skills.
 As well give you the information about things that will help your character.
 All skills have a linked attribute to them.
-This is mostly for Experience costs later on, however during character creation, if at anytime you have a skill go above its linked attribute rating, it costs two skill points to rise.
+This is mostly for Experience costs later on, however during character creation, if at any time you have a skill go above its linked attribute rating, it costs two skill points to rise.
 To use skills the player rolls 6 sided dice equal to his skill, difficulties are determined by the Game Master.

 There are many active skills, only governed by GM approval and common sense.
 A few active skills that are required are electronics and energy weapons.
 The rest are up to the GM and players.

-There are also quite a few knowledge skills as well.
-These can be anything to knowledge’s related to active skills or knowledge like occult and satanic cults.
-The gm should go over players knowledge skills to make sure they are useful and fair All knowledge skills are linked to Brains.
+There are also quite a few knowledge skills as they can represent everything from occult lore to soap opera fandom to bar trivia.
+The GM should go over players knowledge skills to make sure they are useful and fair All knowledge skills are linked to Brains.
 So GMs beware.
 Here is a list of a few skills I made up.

 | Physical Skills 	| Knowledge Skills 	|
 |---	|---	|